MicrosoftDocs/visualstudio-docs/docs/extensibility/internals/support-for-project-and-configuration-properties.md

  :::code language="vb" source="../../snippets/visualbasic/VS_Snippets_VSSDK/vssdksupportprojectconfigurationproperties/vb/vssdksupportprojectconfigurationpropertiespackage.vb" id="Snippet1":::
  ---

  The VSPackage to which the attribute is attached is unimportant.
-When a VSPackage is registered with [!INCLUDE[vsprvs](../../code-quality/includes/vsprvs_md.md)], the class id (CLSID) of any object that can be created is registered so that a call to <xref:Microsoft.VisualStudio.Shell.Interop.ILocalRegistry.CreateInstance%2A> can create it.
+When a VSPackage is registered with Visual Studio, the class id (CLSID) of any object that can be created is registered so that a call to <xref:Microsoft.VisualStudio.Shell.Interop.ILocalRegistry.CreateInstance%2A> can create it.

  The registry path of an object that can be created is determined by combining <xref:Microsoft.VisualStudio.Shell.Package.UserRegistryRoot%2A>, the word, CLSID, and the guid of the object type.
 If `MyProjectPropertyPage` class has a guid of {3c693da2-5bca-49b3-bd95-ffe0a39dd723} and the UserRegistryRoot is HKEY_CURRENT_USER\Software\Microsoft\VisualStudio\8.0Exp, then the registry path would be HKEY_CURRENT_USER\Software\Microsoft\VisualStudio\8.0Exp\CLSID\\{3c693da2-5bca-49b3-bd95-ffe0a39dd723}.